 Safety and reliability is a top priority for Autoflight and is applying interdisciplinary technologies to their aviation products including new materials, artificial intelligence, autonomous technology, sense and avoid in the air technology, multi-redundant flight control system, microelectronics, 4G and 5G telecommunication for multi-channel communication, ground radar assisted remote takeoff and landing function and many other technologies.

 The AutoFlightX V880 is an uncrewed cargo-only electric eVTOL aircraft which has eight propellers for vertical flight and one pusher propeller for forward flight with canard wings.
 The aircraft has two fixed rear wheels and one fixed forward landing skid.
 Not much is known about this eVTOL cargo aircraft but a full scale prototype was revealed to the public in the fall of 2019.

 The aircraft has a cargo pod underneath the main fuselage which is detachable and has a maximum takeoff weight of 1,000 kg (2,205 lbs).
 The advantage of having a detachable pod for cargo is it makes loading and unloading faster.
-If equipped, will allow remote or autonomous loading and unloading easier, allowing the aircraft with or without a pod, increasing the efficiency of the aircraft.
+In addition, the aircraft's ability to fly with or without a pod increases its efficiency.